Henry Barron (judge): Retirement and Barron Report

 Judge Barron retired in 2000.
 He was then commissioned to investigate the 1974 Dublin and Monaghan bombings and Judge Liam Hamilton replaced him in the Supreme Court.
 He retired from the bench due to ill health.
 He investigated bombing incidents in Castleblayney, Dundalk, Dublin Airport, the Miami Showband murders and the deaths of eighteen other individuals.
 His report, termed The Barron Report and presented to the Oireachtas Joint Committee on Justice in December 2003, was highly critical of the investigation into the bombings by both the Fine Gael-Labour government and the Gardaí, and stated they might have made a better attempt to catch those responsible.
 He did not lay any definitive blame on the British Government.

 Death

 Barron died at the age of 81 in St. Vincent's University Hospital, Dublin, on 25 February 2010, having been unwell for a short time.
 His wife Rosalind had predeceased him by 13 years.
 2 sons (Harrie & Robert), 2 daughters (Jane & Anne) and 10 grandchildren outlived him.
-Barron's funeral took place at Dolphin's Barn's Jewish cemetery on 26 February 2010.
+Barron's funeral took place at Dolphins Barn Jewish Cemetery on 26 February 2010.

 After his death tributes were made by politicians and campaigners for justice: